Wedding Beta: Save Some Money - Maximize Your Return

 Second, we put disposable cameras on the entry table next to the guest book.
 People were LOVING the disposables.
 We got some hilarious pictures and selfies and it showed a more candid side to the night.
 I just put these in the guest book.

 So, a few months before the wedding Brent grew a mustache.
 He decided he looked really good and thus proclaimed that our wedding would be mustache themed.
 He required all his groomsmen to grow mustaches and we got stick on mustaches for the reception.
 I went along with it and only slightly dragged my feet.
 It was such a hit!
 People were LIVING for the stick on mustaches.

 So don’t be afraid to do something silly.
-Keep things, lighthearted - it’s a party!
+Keep things lighthearted - it’s a party!

 And that was a wrap!
 Please feel free to leave any question in the comments and I will get back with you with any specifics I can offer.
 Two things I wish I would have done differently: 1) Jess, I should have taken that sunset picture with you.
 Pretty sure my wedding would have waited for me while we took a cute pic.
 2) Gone around with Brent and talked to people while dinner was going on.
 Honestly, I was pretty stressed during the dinner portion and I don’t really know why.
 I was very concerned that we were off schedule and I should have just chilled out and walked around and talked to people.
 That was our intention but it was almost like a deer in headlights moment and I just totally spaced it.
-Because of that we didn’t get to talk to 3 people who had to leave early.
+Because of that we didn’t get to talk to 3 dear friends who had to leave early.

 The Best Thing We Did was write our own really personal and meaningful vows and focus on each other fully during the ceremony.
 Because that’s what really makes the day great.
 Love.